 Thanks in part to its self-cleaning design, the Guardian purifier’s filter can last an extremely long time.
 It can treat up to 10,000-plus liters before the cartridge needs to be replaced (depending on water qualities, of course).
 To understand how much water that is, consider this: A group that treats 16 liters of water per day, 60 days a year—for 10 years—will only require about 9,600 liters of water.

 Rugged Durability for Demanding Environments

-The Guardian purifier was originally designed to protect U.S. military squads from waterborne diseases in harsh environments.
+The Guardian purifier was originally designed to protect U.S. military troops from waterborne diseases in harsh environments.
 As such, it’s designed to military specifications.
 In addition to withstanding freezing, its housing is extremely durable.
-To ensure it, the MSR water lab team put the purifier through the wringer, including a drop test from 6 ft. to concrete (per testing conducted).
+To ensure it, the MSR water lab team put the purifier through the wringer, including a drop test from 6 ft. to concrete.
 Needless to say, it’s built tough to handle the rigors of expedition travel, planes, trains, buses and even the occasional burro.

 The Only Treatment Device You May Need

-With its ultimate protection, and fast and easy performance, the Guardian purifier may be the only water treatment device you’ll ever need—whether you’re stocking your emergency kit, pursuing an expedition abroad, or simply revisiting your favorite, popular backcountry adventure zone.
+With its ultimate protection, speed and ease-of-use, the Guardian purifier may be the only water treatment device you’ll ever need—whether you’re stocking your emergency kit, pursuing an expedition abroad, or simply revisiting your favorite backcountry adventure zone.

 Note that despite all of the amazing things it does, the Guardian purifier does not remove chemicals or toxins.
 Go HERE to learn more about what makes treated backcountry water considered safe (and unsafe) to drink and what your options are for treating it.